 Before 1945, the town belonged to Prussia, Brandenburg province, Frankfurt (Oder) administrative district, Landsberg (Warthe) county.

-In the early Middle Ages, Gorzów was a small settlement situated next to the ford at the Warta river.
-In 1257, the Brandenburg margrave John I from the House of Ascania set up a town called Landisberch Nova here (the New Landsberg; Alt-Landsberg – the Old Landsberg -- was a town situated next to Berlin), which was supposed to constitute a counterweight to the Santok fortress located on the Polish side of the border.
-The first settlers arrived from Brandenburg, Lower Saxony and Westphalia.
-In 1260, the daughter of Przemysł I of Greater Poland Konstancia married Konrad, the son of the Brandenburg margrave John I. The lands of the Santok castellany without the town itself constituted her dowry.
+In the early Middle Ages, Gorzów was a small settlement next to the ford at the Warta river.
+In 1257, the Brandenburg margrave John I from the House of Ascania named the settlement Landisberch Nova (the New Landsberg; Alt-Landsberg – the Old Landsberg -- was a town situated next to Berlin) with the hope that it would serve as a counterpart to the Santok fortress located on the Polish side of the border.
+The first settlers arrived in Landisberch Nova from Brandenburg, Lower Saxony and Westphalia.
+In 1260, the daughter of Przemysł I of Greater Poland Konstancia married Konrad, the son of the Brandenburg margrave John I. The lands of the Santok castellany (with the exception of Santok itself) constituted her dowry.

-The newly created town soon became an important cultural and trade center on the eastern boundaries of Brandenburg.
-The location of the town at the estuary of Kłodawka to the Warta, on the water and land communication crossroads, provided convenient conditions for urbanization and town development which flourished thanks to the work of merchants and craftsmen.
-It led to the town’s enlargement which gave it even bigger economic and strategic value.
-In the 13th century, a cathedral, which exists to this day, was erected.
-In 1321, the town was surrounded by walls.
+The newly founded town soon became an important center for cultural and trade on the eastern boundaries of Brandenburg.
+The location of the town at the estuary of Kłodawka to the Warta, provided convenient conditions for urbanization, which escalated quickly thanks to the work of merchants and craftsmen.
+The town’s ensuing expansion made it of even greater economic and strategic value.
+Cultural life also grew rapidly: for example, in the 13th century, a cathedral that exists to this day was erected.
+In 1321, the town's boundaries were solidified as it was surrounded by walls.

 In the 15th century, the Teutonic Order was interested in the Neumark lands, a part of which were covered by Gorzów.
 The Order bought the lands in 1402, after having received the support of the towns and some of the knights.
 In the same year, the city councils of Neumark and Gorzów paid homage to the Order in Choszczno.
-Neumark did not bring any serious material profits to the Order and brought political difficulties instead.
-In 1455, on the basis of an agreement signed in Gniewo, Neumark with Gorzów was finally in the hands of the Elector of Brandenburg Frederic and from that time until the end of World War I, the lands remained in the hands of the House of Hohenzollern.
+Neumark did not bring any serious material profits to the Order -- rather, it brought political difficulties instead.
+In 1455, based on an agreement signed in Gniewo, Neumark and Gorzów were finally in the hands of the Elector of Brandenburg Frederic and from that time until the end of World War I, the lands remained in the posession of the House of Hohenzollern.